GordonHind96/DistributedPy/SimpleDistributedFileSystem/README.md

 >> db.create_all()

-Then in the command line run the following
+Then in the command line run the following for each server you want to set up, ensure that file servers are on different ports
 >> python <servertype.py> --host <> --port <>

 currently lockserver and fileserver have to be run on localhost (127.0.0.1) on ports 5000 and 6000 respectively, I plan to move these out to a modifiable config file